Peter R. Orszag: Citigroup (2011-2016)

-Lazard
+Lazard (2016-present)

-In May 2016, Orszag joined Lazard as Vice Chairman of investment banking and Managing Director.
-He was later named Global Co-Head of Healthcare and, subsequent to that, Head of North American M&A. Orszag took over as CEO of Financial Advisory in June 2019, overseeing the firm's advisory work for corporations and governments across the globe.
-Orszag has been charged with "breathing new life into Lazard" as the firm faces increased competition from copycat advisory firms.
-As CEO, Orszag led Lazard's team of advisors who worked with Argentina's government during the country's $65 billion sovereign debt restructuring in 2020.
+In May 2016, Orszag joined Lazard as Vice Chairman of Investment Banking and managing director.
+He was named Global Co-Head of Healthcare in July 2018, and subsequently Head of North American M&A. Before June 2019, he was the firm's Head of North American M&A and Global Co-Head of Healthcare.
+Orszag took over as CEO of Lazard's Financial Advisory in April 2019, overseeing the firm's advisory work for corporations and governments.
+He created Lazard Geopolitical Advisory in 2022 while CEO of Lazard's Financial Advisory.
+Also while in the role, he expanded data analytics and AI for the firm's banking and asset management businesses.

+After he was announced as the future CEO of Lazard in early 2023, in September 2023, Orszag said his aim as CEO would include doubling Lazard's revenue by 2030.
+Orszag assumed the position of Lazard CEO on October 1, 2023.
+He announced plans in late 2023 to expand Lazard's managing directors by ten per year.
+He recruited former PayPal CEO Dan Schulman to the Lazard board in January 2024, when he also oversaw the board appointment of former Ernst & Young chairman Stephen R. Howe Jr. In mid 2024, Bloomberg reported that Orszag was eyeing the acquisition of firms particularly in the fields of private credit, infrastructure, and real estate.

+Effective January 1, 2025, his role expanded to serve as both CEO and chairman.

 Personal life

-Orszag's first wife was Cameron Rachel Hamill.New York Times: "Cameron Hamill and Peter Orszag" August 31, 1997 They had two children before divorcing.
+Orszag's first wife was Cameron Rachel Hamill.
+They had two children before divorcing.
 In 2009, he fathered a child with his former girlfriend, Claire Milonas, daughter of shipping magnate Spiros Milonas.
 In 2010, Orszag married Bianna Golodryga, then co-host of ABC's GMA Weekend.
 They have a son and a daughter.
-Orszag is Jewish.Jewish Daily Forward: "The Exodus" by Nathan Guttman September 30, 2010 In 2014, Orszag won a protracted, contentious child support case brought by Hamill (who had since changed her name to Kennedy).
-The judge rejected Kennedy's case against Orszag.
+Orszag is Jewish.
+In 2014, a judge ruled in Orszag's favor in a child support case brought by his first wife.